All Episodes

 There we go.

-All right, like I said, uh King Randall will be joining me if my technology works toward the end of this hour to talk about his boys' school, which is very impressive.
+All right, like I said, King Randall will be joining me if my technology works toward the end of this hour to talk about his boys' school, which is very impressive.

-I think you're gonna like that.
+I think you're going to like that.

-Um I wonder if there's any science about coffee.
+I wonder if there's any science about coffee.

 Oh, yeah.